 One of the main problems with sandy soil is that it does not retain nutrients as well as other types of soil, so growing a healthy lawn takes extra effort.
 Sandy soil has large particles that let water drain, and loose composition makes it hard for roots to take hold.

 One way to treat sandy soil is to add a compost layer, which will help grass form a dense thatch layer that will keep it anchored to the ground.
 You can also add fertilizers that are high in nitrogen and potassium, two nutrients that grass and plants need to grow healthily.

 One thing to watch out for with sandy soil is salt levels.
 Salt can stay in the soil, and the sodium content can damage plants and grass.
 Plant-based composts such as peat are a good way to amend the soil composition while minimizing salt levels.

+Growing grass in sandy soil is not that difficult as long as you choose the right type of grass seed.
+You'll need to consider various factors related to your locate climate to choose the best grass seed for sandy soil, but as long as you choose the right type of grass, you can have a healthy, green lawn.
 Also, the more grass you grow, the better quality the soil will become.
 Older grass layers contribute to thatch, which in turn helps the soil retain moisture and nutrients.
 So typically, sandy soil works better when you are reseeding a lawn rather than making one purely from scratch.